Improved Benevolent and Protective Order of Elks of the World: History

 The Order claims descent from the Free African Society, the first formal black society in America, founded in 1787 in Philadelphia, Pennsylvania as a mutual aid society by Absalom Jones and Richard Allen.
 That organization later resulted in the founding of the first African-American congregation in the Episcopal Church, headed by Jones, and the founding of the African Methodist Episcopal Church, the first independent black denomination, by Allen.

 The formation of the Improved BPOE as a separate order, however, began in February 1897, when it was established in Cincinnati, Ohio, by city residents B. F. Howard and Arthur J. Riggs.
 The latter was a Pullman porter who had been born into slavery.
 The men had met in another fraternal association and wanted to establish a chapter of Elks; the white organization refused them admission.
-(Note: In 1972 the white-majority BPOE opened admission to African Americans and other minorities.)
+(It was only in 1972 that the white-majority BPOE opened admission to African Americans and other minorities.)
 Riggs had gained a copy of the BPOE ritual and received the first copyright for it, establishing their organization in September 1898.
 The first meeting of the new IBPOEW organization was held on Thursday, November 17, 1898.
 This was a period of a rise in black fraternal associations, with men organizing to work in community and create strong networks.

 The BPOE disputed the African Americans' use of the ritual, but they held the copyright.
 In 1912 the Improved, Benevolent Protective Order of Elks of the World was sued by the Benevolent and Protective Order of Elks in the State of New York to keep them from using the "Elks" name.
 The New York Court of Appeals ruled in favor of the BPOE, with Judge Barlett stating, "If the members desired the name of an animal there is a long list of beasts, birds, fishes which have not yet been appropriated for such a purpose."
 The decision was apparently ignored after the IBPOEW made a minor change in the letters on their seal.